dcos/examples/pxc/1.11/README.md

-# How to use PXC with DC/OS
+# How to use Percona-pxc-mysql with DC/OS

 ## Prerequisites